OscarPellicer/plot_lib/README.md

 [![DOI](https://zenodo.org/badge/324881519.svg)](https://zenodo.org/badge/latestdoi/324881519)
-# plot_lib (v0.1)
+# plot_lib (v0.2)

-Simple python library for quickly plotting 2D, 3D and 4D interactive images within Jupyter Notebooks, with the goals of being simple (call plot(image) and done!, plots should look very good by default), versatile (can easily plot masks, points and boxes along with the image) and hackable (the code is very simple and any missing functinality can be easily added).
+`plot_lib` is a library for quickly plotting 2D, 3D and 4D interactive images within Jupyter Notebooks with the following goals:
+ - Simple interface: `plot(image)`, `plot(image, masks=[mask])`, `plot(path_to_dicom_directory)`
+ - Plots look very good by default
+ - Versatile: can easily plot masks, points and boxes along with the image
+ - Hackable: the code is very simple and any missing functinality can be easily added

 It was originally designed as a quick way to explore medical images in the context of semantic segmentation, detection, etc., allowing to plot small interactive visualizations within Jupyter Notebooks.